Lombok vs. Bali: The New Hotspot for Digital Nomads

 A medium shot shows a woman with dark skin and a neutral, weary expression standing in profile, looking back toward the camera.
 She is in the middle of a tall, dense field of green grass and weeds, holding a small sickle with a wooden handle in her right hand at her side.
 She wears a faded pink button-down shirt over a dark red hijab that is draped around her shoulders and chest.
 A brown, woven, conical hat sits on her head.
 In the lower right foreground, another person is mostly out of frame, their gloved hand holding a bundle of harvested rice stalks.
 The light is warm and natural.

-Real Estate in Indonesia: Why Expats are Investing in Lombok
+Real Estate in Indonesia: Why Digital Nomads Are Investing in Lombok

 As more people flock to the island, the property market is catching fire.
 For expats and remote workers, paying monthly rent often evolves into a desire to own a slice of paradise.